OlhaBorzhynska/09-auth/README.md

 - Working with the App Router in Next.js
 - Implementing authentication and authorization
-- Protecting private routes using Middleware
+- Protecting private routes using Next.js Middleware
 - Managing global state with Zustand
 - Working with server-side and client-side rendering
-- Integrating REST API using Axios
+- Integrating a REST API using Axios
-- Caching and synchronizing data using React Query
+- Caching and synchronizing server data with TanStack Query
+- Working with JWT-based authentication and cookies
-- TypeScript application type safety
+- Building type-safe applications with TypeScript

+---

 ## 🎯 Project Goal

-To create a full-featured note management application with a modern architecture, secure authentication system, and convenient user interface using up-to-date tools from the React and Next.js ecosystem.
+The main goal of the project was to build a full-featured note management application while gaining practical experience with modern Next.js architecture, authentication, API integration, and state management.

 ---